Ebipatei/Simple-Solidity-Smart-Contract/README.md

 # Simple-Solidity-Smart-Contract
 Crating a simple smart contract using solidty.
 This repo follows a tutorial (https://docs.allthatnode.com/tutorials/building-a-fundraising-contract-on-ethereum), so it is beginner friendly.

 I'm a newbiw in the web3 space and this is my first smart contract.
 Feel free to call my attention to any errors you might find and I'll happily update as needed.
-Having said that, let's jump right it:
+That said, let's jump right it:

-The project is a fundraising smart contract that the following properties:
+The project is a fundraising smart contract with the following properties:

 owner : The owner of the project is trying to fundraise.